Are you considering studying law in Malaysia? If so, you are about to enter an exciting field that is full of opportunities.

 What are the career options?

 There are many job opportunities available for students after they graduate.
-The table below will give you an idea of careers that you can take up and their estimated salaries.
+The table below will give you an idea of careers that you can take up and their estimated salaries according to Payscale.

 Law Firm Partner